angelcalvasp/Lucide.Maui/README.md

 ## 🙏 Attribution
 - Lucide font: MIT License © respective owners
-- This project is not affiliated with or endorsed by lucide.
+- This project is not affiliated with or endorsed by Lucide.
 - This project was heavily influenced by https://github.com/jfversluis/IconFont.Maui.FluentIcons and their template repo https://github.com/jfversluis/IconFont.Maui.Template